Transform learning for future-ready talent

 Traditionally, across developed and emerging markets, institutions have underinvested in education technology, or edutech, for various reasons.
 One was the belief that one must ‘go to school’ to learn.
 Factors such as the lack of an enabling policy environment, inadequate government funding or budget constraints, and parental and educator inertia have also played their part.
 The global edutech spending worldwide is expected to rise significantly in the next couple of years.

-The financial health of an educational institution has a direct bearing on their investing in next-gen technologies.
+The financial health of an educational institution has a direct bearing on its investment in next-gen technology trends.

 The student enrolments are expected to fall, especially for international enrolments; a potentially large drop in student enrolments is expected in the short term.
 This trend has been visible for some time, especially as higher education has become more expensive.
 Students, therefore, prefer online courses as they are not only economically reasonable but also offer a quicker way to secure degrees and, consequently, employment.